dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/image-tag.md

 ### getDistanceMode

-Get the capture distance mode of the image
+Get the capture distance mode of the image.

 ```java
 EnumImageCaptureDistanceMode getDistanceMode()